ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 10.)
 Add a cube and bring it close to the camera.

 11.)
 Build and Run.
 You should now see the cube and the camera feed in the backround.
-Inside out positional tracking is now active.
-Sometimes the still experimental ARCore Preview 2 stops in the backround so if you encounter tracking issues try restarting the phone get the ARCore Preview 2 running agein.
+Inside out positional tracking is active after a few seconds.
+If you get the app to run on your GearVR but you don't get any positional tracking to work try to restart the app.

 12.)
 To improve the experiance further you can also do the following steps: